Premises & Sites

 Works Applications Process

-All schools applying for capital funding are asked to provide the following documents:
+Any request for funding must be accompanied by supporting evidence and all schools applying for capital funding are asked to provide the following documents:

 - A One Page Business Case outlining the scope, cost and expectations of the works.
 Click here for blank form: